Leporacanthicus triactis

-Leporacanthicus triactis is a species of armored catfish native to Colombia and Venezuela, where it is found in the upper Orinoco River basin.
-This species grows to a length of 24.7 cm SL.
+Leporacanthicus triactis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in the lower Ventuari River and in the Orinoco River basin in Colombia and Venezuela.
+This species grows to a standard length of 24.7 cm.

 Ecology

-L. triactis has been found in deep holes in mud banks and spawns in caves.
+Leporacanthicus triactis has been found in deep holes in mud banks and spawns in caves.